 3. Origins of various Kshatriya clans

-However, by 10th century all major Rajput clans are known to have shown appearance.
-After this period only the subclans appear , eg Bundela branch of Gahadavalas (Gaharwars) who rose to power in 16th century, who gave Bundelkhand its name.
+However, by the 10th century, all major Rajput clans are known to have shown appearance.
+After this period only the subclans appear, eg Bundela branch of Gahadavalas (Gaharwars) who rose to power in the 16th century, who gave Bundelkhand its name.
 Hence like any ancient or early medieval clan, it is impossible to find origins of any specific Rajput clans.
-In the absence of evidence, Historians can speculate and publish some of the most wild and extreme theories of Origins for a Kshatriya clan.
+In the absence of evidence, Historians can speculate and publish some of the wildest and extreme theories of Origin for a Kshatriya clan.
 An oft-quoted theory is linking Rajputs to Alchon Huns.
 But how does one construe these Hunnic rulers, whose core dominion was Kashmir-Gandhara, as progenitors of Tomars, Chauhans, Guhilots and even Kalachuris etc?
-Sri Pravarasena (530-590 CE), the Hunic ruler was separated by the early Guhilot Rajput inscriptions ( Samoli Inscription 646 CE) barely by a few decades and yet the latter showed neither political affiliation nor cultural similarities.
-Rather they showed political affiliation to the Moriya rajputs of Chittaurgarh.
+Sri Pravarasena (530-590 CE), the Hunnic ruler was separated by the early Guhilot Rajput inscriptions ( Samoli Inscription 646 CE) barely by a few decades and yet the latter showed neither political affiliation nor cultural similarities.
+Rather they showed political affiliation to the Moriya Rajputs of Chittaurgarh.